Freight Shipping from Laredo to Detroit

 How much does it cost to ship freight from Laredo to Detroit?

-Full truckload (FTL) rates from Laredo, TX to Detroit, MI currently range from $3,859-$4,757 for a standard dry van load over the 1,795-mile route.
+Full truckload (FTL) rates from Laredo, TX to Detroit, MI currently range $3,859-$4,757 (roughly $2.16-$2.67 per mile over 1,795 miles).
 LTL shipments typically cost $1,187-$1,926 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Detroit?